 “I am much longer and stronger than I thought I was,” he said.
 “I am even bigger than the lion, and could probably beat him up” said the wolf proudly, and so he decided he would do so.

 So, that night, the wolf went to the lion and growled at him as loudly as he could.
 The lion quickly got up and ate him up.
 The poor wolf had been fooled by his own shadow.

 The Greedy Lion Goes Hungry

 The big, greedy lion was walking around the jungle in search of a meal.
 Soon he saw a hare sound asleep in the grass.
-The lion was just about to gobble the hare up, when he saw a big red deer hopping by.
+The lion was just about to gobble the hare up when he saw a big red deer hopping by.
 The lion instantly decided that he should try to catch the deer since it would make a heavier meal.

 The lion began to chase the deer, but he kept running and running, yet he could not catch the deer.
-The deer ran much faster and soon the lion gave up, panting with his tongue hanging out and his stomach grumbling.
+The deer ran faster and soon the lion gave up, panting with his tongue hanging out and his stomach grumbling.

-“Maybe I should just eat the hare” said the lion. “such a shame that I have to settle for such a small meal” he huffed.
+“Maybe I should just eat the hare,” said the lion.
+“Such a shame that I have to settle for such a small meal” he huffed.
 But all the commotion and running had woken up the hare, who had run off by the time the lion came looking for him.
 Now the greedy lion was left hungry.

 Food For The Vultures